Coconut Oil Granola (Large Clump)

 - Preheat the oven to 275ºF.

 - In a large bowl, toss together the millet, oats, coconut flakes, almonds and salt.
-Pour in the maple syrup and coconut oil.
+Pour in the maple syrup and oil.
 Stir to coat.

 - Line a baking sheet with parchment paper and spread the oat mixture out on it.
 Place it in the oven and bake for 45 minutes to hour, or until the edges look slightly dark.
 Note: As soon as you start smelling it, start checking it.
 This may take you 30 minutes; it may take you an hour and 15 minutes depending on your oven and baking pan.
 Really try to use the visual cues: lightly golden throughout with slightly darker edges.